-Gastric Bypass Surgery
+Gastric Bypass Surgery in France

 Mini Gastric ByPass Surgery (The Omega Loop)

 Mini gastric bypass surgery is a less invasive procedure than “Roux-en-y” gastric bypass surgery